3rd-Eden/versions/README.md

 possible to set the configuration using dedicated API methods or the `versions#set` method.
-The `versions#set` method expects 2 arguments, the first argument is the name of the configuration key that you want to update and the second value in the actual value:
+The `versions#set` method expects 2 arguments, the first argument is the name of the configuration key that you want to update and the second value is the actual value:

 ```js
 var versions = require('versions');